Skip to main content

 DCHUB

-The Hub’s native token used for gas, staking, and protocol governance.
+The Hub’s native token used for gas, protocol governance, and protocol-level fees.
 Not equity in user entities or in the development corporation or foundation.

 USDC

-The baseline unit of account for examples and the primary operating currency for many entities and protocol service fees.
+The baseline unit of account for examples and the primary operating currency for many entities and protocol service fees (canonical bridged USDC at launch).

 Canonical wallet